-- Work, if you are diagnosed with or have symptoms of or are a possible carrier of a communicable disease (e.g., experiencing vomiting, diarrhea, sore throat, fever, chills, jaundice (yellowing of skin/eyes) or have had close personal contact with someone diagnosed as having a communicable disease, such as a family member.
-These symptoms should be reported to your supervisor immediately. - Work in areas where product or product contact surfaces are exposed if you have infected cuts, abrasions, boils, or any condition that causes flaking of the skin.
-Consult with you supervisor if such conditions can be bandaged or covered to allow work in these areas. - Wear jewelry (follow company policy regarding wedding bands or other simple rings). - Carry any items in shirtpockets; ideally uniforms or work clothes should not have shirt pockets. - Wear fingernail polish, false fingernails, or excess makeup. - Eat, drink, smoke, or chew (tobacco or gum) except in an authorized area - Pick, scratch, groom, or otherwise handle parts of your body while preparing and packaging the product. - Spit, while in product-handling areas. - Store street clothing, personal belongings, or personally owned food and beverage products in preparation, packaging, or storage areas. - Wear strong cologne, perfume, or other products with strong odors. - Engage in any activity that may result in allergen cross-contact (allergen contaminated clothing or utensils) or crosscontamination with insanitary objects or raw product.
+- 1. Work, if you are diagnosed with or have symptoms of or are a possible carrier of a communicable disease, e.g., experiencing vomiting, diarrhea, sore throat, fever, chills, jaundice (yellowing of skin/eyes) or have had close personal contact with someone diagnosed as having a communicable disease, such as a family member.
+These symptoms should be reported to your supervisor immediately. - 2.
+Work in areas where product or product contact surfaces are exposed if you have infected cuts, abrasions, boils, or any condition that causes flaking of the skin.
+Consult with your supervisor if such conditions can be bandaged or covered to allow work in these areas. - 3.
+Wear jewelry (follow company policy regarding wedding bands or other simple rings). - 4.
+Carry any items in shirt pockets; ideally uniforms or work clothes should not have shirt pockets. - 5.
+Wear fingernail polish, false fingernails, or excess makeup. - 6.
+Eat, drink, smoke, or chew (tobacco or gum) except in an authorized area. - 7.
+Pick, scratch, groom, or otherwise handle parts of your body while preparing and packaging the product. - 8.
+Spit, while in product-handling areas. - 9.
+Store street clothing, personal belongings, or personally owned food and beverage products in preparation, packaging, or storage areas. - 10.
+Wear strong cologne, perfume, or other products with strong odors. - Engage in any activity that may result in allergen cross-contact (allergen contaminated clothing or utensils) or crosscontamination with insanitary objects or raw product.